BigOokie/skywire-wing-commander/README.md

 ```

 ## Date-Time set incorrectly
+There is a [known issue (#77)](https://github.com/skycoin/skywire/issues/77) with the official Skywire images relating to management of date time.

 If the Date-time on your Node is set incorrectly you will get certificate issues as well.
 If you get the following error messages (when running interactivly) you need to check the date on your node.
 ```sh